×

 Adding a custom CA to a running cluster

-For a running cluster, you can add a custom CA by creating a ConfigMap object that contains your certificate and then referencing that ConfigMap object in the cluster Proxy object.
+To add a custom CA certificate to your running OKD cluster, you can create a ConfigMap object with your certificate and reference it in the cluster Proxy object.

 When you modify the cluster Proxy object, the Machine Config Operator (MCO) initiates a rolling reboot of all nodes to apply the change.
 This is expected behavior and does not require manual intervention.